 Dams are constructed with safety features known as "spillways."
 Spillways are put in place on dams as a safety measure in the event of the reservoir filling too quickly.
 Spillway overflow events, often referred to as "design failures," result in increased discharges downstream and increased flooding potential.
 Although climate change will not increase the probability of catastrophic dam failure, it may increase the probability of design failures.

 Dam data records and exposures are described in general in this section.
 Figure 9-8 shows potential estimated areas of impact by a dam breach and population vulnerability by census block.
-While some Unincorporated Wharton has property and population that may be affected by an event, due to the lack of previous events, local knowledge, and no high hazard dams or certified levees in the area, the overall probability of occurrence is highly unlikely and therefore classified as "No Exposure".
-Other participating communities fall outside of the risk area and therefore are classified as "No Exposure".
+Wharton County and participating communities have property and population that may be affected by a failure event at a registered dam or levee and remain vulnerable to unaccounted for private structures.
+Due to the lack of previous events, local knowledge, and no high hazard dams or certified levees in the area, the overall probability of occurrence is considered rare or unlikely in the next 100 years and therefore classified as "Low".